Espresso (song): Live performances

 Carpenter performed "Espresso" live for the first time at the 2024 Coachella Valley Music and Arts Festival, held on April 12.
 On May 18, Carpenter performed the song on Saturday Night Live.
 On May 26, the song was also performed by Carpenter at the 2024 BBC Radio 1's Big Weekend in Luton, England.
 On September 11, Carpenter performed the song alongside "Please Please Please" and "Taste" at the 2024 MTV Video Music Awards, where she won Song of the Year for "Espresso".

-"Espresso" was included on the set list to Carpenter's ongoing fifth concert tour, the Short n' Sweet Tour, in 2024.
-On October 26, Carpenter with Taylor Swift performed the song at a show in New Orleans for Swift's Eras Tour, in a mashup with "Please Please Please" and Swift's song "Is It Over Now?".
+"Espresso" was included on the set list to Carpenter's fifth concert tour, the Short n' Sweet Tour, in 2024.
+On October 26, Carpenter performed the song with Taylor Swift at a show in New Orleans for Swift's Eras Tour, in a mashup with "Please Please Please" and Swift's song "Is It Over Now?".
 On February 2, 2025, Carpenter performed "Espresso" at the 67th Annual Grammy Awards.

+On April 10 and April 17, 2026, Carpenter performed the song as part of her Coachella Valley Music and Arts Festival setlist.

+On May 4, 2026, Carpenter performed the song at the Vogue Met Gala.